 - Always Follow at a Safe Distance: The most effective thing to do is maintain a safe distance between you and the car in front of you.
 This rule applies whether you’re driving on the freeway, around the block, or down a winding mountain road.
 Below is an easy method to make sure you’re following the vehicle in front of you at a safe distance.
 If you can count to three, you got it covered.

 - Feel free to pick any object you see as a reference point.
 This can be anything, such as a traffic sign, a billboard, or an overpass.

 - Wait until the rear of the vehicle you’re following passes your object of choice, and then count: one thousand one, one thousand two, one thousand three.

-- If you’re still counting and already passed the object, you’re following too closely.
+- If you’re still counting and have already passed the object, you’re following too closely.

 - If you finish counting and you haven’t passed the object, you’re doing just fine.

-- Checking your mirrors frequently should become second nature.
+- Check your mirrors frequently should become second nature.
 Always look in your mirrors if you’re planning on slowing for any reason.

 - Avoid remaining in another driver’s blind spot, and don’t drive directly next to any vehicles.